Top 8 Reasons Why You’re Broke

 Stress

 Mental stress is the greatest fallout of being broke.
-Sometimes, we’re also unsure about where our next meal would come from or where to stay.
-And left untreated, such negative stress can eventually lead to a severe mental disorder- clinical depression, which requires expensive psychiatric care and medication.
+Sometimes, we’re also unsure about where our next meal will come from or where to stay.
+If left untreated, such negative stress can eventually lead to a severe mental disorder- clinical depression, which requires expensive psychiatric care and medication.

 Poor Health